sachidanandacj/code-healer/README.md

 # code-healer
-auto matic code repair and fixer and healer project
+automatic code repair and fixer and healer project